Friday the Thirteenth.

 "Well, his nickname of 'Wild Bill' certainly wasn't acquired through his flamboyant touch-down dances as a college football player!
 He goes to Harvard, by the way.
 While I am president of the Yale Alumni Association."

 "Ahhhh!"
 I replied (the proverbial light finally dawning).

 "He took the bribe I offered him, to dump Penny, willingly enough," he'd continued: "But, I wouldn't put it past him--or her--to reconcile behind my back."

 So, there I was.
 Opening Day of the Big E; Sept.
 13, 2013.
 Following six of the longest, prettiest legs I had ever seen!
 Four of those legs belonged to Penny's identical twin roommates; Billie and Nellie Thorp.
-Their father, a wealthy high-end antiques dealer, had named them "Memorabilia" and "Paraphernalia!!"
+Their father, a wealthy high-end antiques dealer, had formally christened them "Memorabilia" and "Paraphernalia!!"
 So, I wasn't _too_ surprised that _they_ were trouble-makers at their school.
 Yet, what troubled Old Man Saunders the most was that they'd converted Penny to their rebellious ways, as well.

 Hence, her taking up with a slightly older man.
 And, a non-Bulldog, at that.

 Our first stop (after paying admission) was the Maine Pavilion on the Avenue of States.
-You see, exhibits and handicrafts unique to each of the six New England states are housed in replicas of their old colonial government State Houses!
+You see, exhibits and handicrafts unique to each of the six New England states are housed in replicas of their old colonial government-era State Houses!
 And, evidently, the girls were famished enough that they were willing to wait fifteen minutes in line for a Maine baked potato (with melted butter) apiece.

 After finishing their spuds, they went next door to the Vermont Pavilion.
 It wasn't easy keeping them in sight, with that big crowd slowly circling through it.
 So, I was secretly glad when Nellie called out to the other two.